Magnus of Trani: Traditional narrative

 The saint's name is not mentioned in contemporary sources, but has been widely known since the 9th century.
 The oldest manuscripts of his Passion date from the late 11th or first half of the 12th century, probably based on older legends (see the summary table at the end of this article).
 Manlio Simonetti published an abbreviated version of the Saint's Passio, apparently derived from a Southern Italian original.
-A fuller version survives in a 12th-century manuscript from St. Paul's Abbey in Utrecht, its contents published in 1737 by the Bollandist scolar Willem Cuypers.
+A fuller version survives in a 12th-century manuscript from St. Paul's Abbey in Utrecht, its contents published in 1737 by the Bollandist scholar Willem Cuypers.
 It is believed to correspond to 13th-century manuscripts from Saint-Omer, Bruges, and Spoleto, along with a dozen or so later copies.
 Caution is warranted, however, as the transmission history of the Passion has not been thoroughly studied.
 Major revisions of the legend, notably, took place in the city of Anagni during the 12th and 13th centuries.
 The narrative is embedded in a breviary, long kept in the Anagni chapter archive until it was seized by Pope Alexander VII (1599–1667).
 The volume subsequently entered through his heirs in the Biblioteca Chigiana before being transferred to the Vatican in 1923.
 Significant sections were first made public by the antiquarian and canon of Anagni, Giovanni Marangoni, in 1743, and later by the ecclesiastical historian Giuseppe Cappelletti in 1847.
 Parallel redactions are attested in other Italian manuscripts.
 A distinct textual tradition, slightly different, emerged in Central Europe from the 12th century onward.
 Despite its various adaptations, Gennaro Luongo maintains that the legend has a homogeneous core.

 The tradition is stratified, as older manuscripts make no mention of Fondi as the site of Magnus's martyrdom.
 Moreover, certain versions suggest that the opening section of the passion may have circulated as an independent text.
 The translation of his body to Anagni represents a later accretion, interwoven with narrative elements drawn from the hagiographies of Saint Paternus of Fondi, Saint Secundina of Anagni, and Saint Peter of Anagni.
 Late medieval and early modern interpolations further shaped the composite image of the saint's life and posthumous veneration.
 Yet establishing a coherent chronology remains problematic, as the textual tradition cannot be traced back to one or more archetypes due to reciprocal contamination among the various branches.
 As with many hagiographic corpora, dating is complicated by circular reasoning: legendary timelines are used to substantiate historical claims, which in turn are cited to validate the authenticity of the texts.